mstolin/wildcardHttp/README.md

 ## Usage

+First, build the binary using `make build`.
-Use the CLI tool as the following:
+Then, use the CLI tool as the following:

 ```
 whttp <host> [<port>]